-it is not so understood.

-Take, for example, a Hospital where there are about twelve Nurses on the Staff, a Matron, and previous page next page
+many evils spring in the smaller Hospitals, where it is not so understood.
+Take, for example, a Hospital where there are about twelve Nurses on the Staff, a Matron, and BLANKETS!

-BLANKETS!
 BLANKETS!!
 BLANKETS!!!
+BLANKETS!!!
 For Hospital, domestic, and charitable purposes, of every description, quality, size, and weight.
 Contracts undertaken for supplies to Hospitals, Asylums, Homes, and other public Institutions.
-Initials or names woven into blankets.
-Patterns sent post free.-Address, Hardman and Sons, Fernhill Mills, Bury, Manufacturers of Blankets, Flannels, and Serges.
+Initials or names woren into blankete.
+Patterns sent post free. -Address, Hardman and Sons, Fernhill Mills, Bury, Manufacturers of Blankets, Flannels, and Serges.